 I ended up creating the following style tile as the basis for my UI, with the third screen from the above UI explorations as my jumping-off point.
 Following my wireframe inspiration from the Medium and VSCO apps, I went for a minimal color palette of blacks and gray, with the idea that book covers will provide the color and visual interest.

-I chose Caslon Graphique as my header font after exploring variants on the classic Caslon typeface, of which Caslon Graphique is a variant.
-Having been very much taken in my UI explorations with grotesk fonts, I found Akzidenz Grotesk after searching the internet for some good pairings with Caslon Graphique.
-I was drawn by Akzidenz Grotesk's minimal, but slightly playful style that to my mind seemed to pair better with other fonts than the other flashier grotesks I had been working with earlier.
+I chose Caslon Graphique as my header font after exploring variants on the classic Caslon typeface.
+Having been very much interested in grotesk fonts in my UI explorations, I was drawn by Akzidenz Grotesk's minimal, slightly playful style that to my mind seemed to pair better with the header font than the other flashier grotesks I had been working with earlier.